Directed by Maria Lease [Other horror films: N/A]

 For a cheaper-looking film, I thought a few of the deaths were decent, and the first major one was even decently atmospheric, if not a wee tad clumsy in execution.
 And while gore isn’t a strong point, there is a painful injury with a sewing machine to look forward to during another decent death sequence.

 I do think that the final 15 minutes or so are a bit lacking.
 The final possessed form of the girl wasn’t particularly great, and while the dolls were never great, they look pretty bad during the conclusion.
 And speaking of the conclusion, something about it feels awfully rushed in a straight-to-video feel (which, believe it or not, Dolly Dearest isn’t).

 Dolly Dearest isn’t a terrible movie, as there’s some solid performances and a little charm here and there, maybe even perhaps a fun plot point or two.
 It’s definitely unremarkable, though, and I think it’s below average, but I could see how this might have some fans out there.
 It just wasn’t for me.

-This was discussed on Fight Evil’s podcast.
-Check out Chucky (@ChuckyFE) and I discuss this if interested.
+This is one of the films covered on Fight Evil’s podcast.
+Listen below as Chucky (@ChuckyFE) and I discuss Dolly Dearest.